pwkraft/ArfimaMLM/README.md

 References
 ----------
-Lebo, M. and Weber, C. (forthcoming) An Effective Approach to the Repeated Cross Sectional Design.
-American Journal of Political Science
+Lebo, M. and Weber, C. 2015.
+"An Effective Approach to the Repeated Cross Sectional Design."
+American Journal of Political Science 59(1): 242-258.